T H E S E N A T E R E C O R D

 NEW LEGISLATIVE BUSINESS

-Chair Bérubé: New Legislative Business.
-Is there any new business?
+Chair Bérubé: So, is there any new Legislative Business?
 None.

 COMMENTS AND RECOMMENDATIONS FOR THE GOOD OF THE UNIVERSITY

-Chair Bérubé: Comments and Recommendations for the Good of the University.
-Are there any such comments?
+Chair Bérubé: Are there any additional Comments for the Good of the University?
 None.

-Chair Bérubé: May I have a motion to adjourn?
-All in favor please say aye.
+Chair Bérubé: Third question, may I have a motion to adjourn?

 - Abel, Jonathan